projector-kachou/projector-kachou.github.io/docs/README.md

 - Gamification -- login bonuses, streaks, all the nasty addictive tricks mobile games use, but with full disclosure as to what we're doing.
 - Encabulation -- AI models, when used, will be strictly kept away from our user data.
 Only well-behaved LLMs which respect user privacy are allowed.

+## What Could I Do With This Program?
+- Learn a language (like Python)
+- Learn a language (like Spanish)
+- Meal prep, shopping, and cooking to meet a goal (low-carb, etc.)
+- Create and track an exercise/training program
+- Run a book club
+- Teach a class
+- Organize and track a project

+Most likely various plugins will be developed for these specific uses -- or maybe people will fork the project and do it that way.

 # Frequently Asked Questions (FAQ)

 ## Why not just use Discord or the like?